cambridge-cares/TheWorldAvatar/Agents/FeatureInfoAgent/README.md

 At the time of writing, automatic discovery of data is not feasible, as such the developer deploying an instance of the FIA is responsible for writing SPARQL queries to both return the raw metadata as well as the data IRIs of time series data (so that these can then be looked up in the relational databases to actually get the time series data).

-These SPARQL queries are written on a class-by-class (T-Box) basis; this should mean that, for example, all IRIs that are A-Box instances of the `https://theworldavatar.io/ontobuildings/Building` T-Box class will reuse the same SPARQL query as they _should_ have data in the same format.
+These SPARQL queries are written on a class-by-class (TBox) basis; this should mean that, for example, all IRIs that are ABox instances of the `https://theworldavatar.io/ontobuildings/Building` TBox class will reuse the same SPARQL query as they _should_ have data in the same format.

 ## Restrictions